St.Andrew's during the Covid-19 pandemic

 - All Discipleship and Home groups meeting in various homes are canceled.

 WhatsApp is a messaging app installed on a smartphone.
 It uses your mobile telephone number as a means of identification.
 Once setup you can quickly, easily and securely send a message to any other person who also uses WhatsApp.
 The app is free to download and using it costs nothing other than any data charges you may occur in using your phone.

 A WhatsApp group is a grouping of WhatsApp users who are able to message within the group and all members share posted messages.
-Our new Group is called "St.Andrew.
-Self Help."
+The new Group is called "St.Andrew.
+Chat Room."
 Any message sent to the group will be forwarded to all the members of the group.
 It is hoped that members of the group will be able to respond to calls for help.